Origins of Brigid’s Way

-At the Brigid of Faughart Festival 2012 Karen Ward and Dolores Whelan attended a lecture given by Anthony Murphy (co-author with Richard Moore of “Island of the Setting Sun: In Search of Ireland’s Ancient Astronomers”).
-He spoke about the ancient alignment between the holy well on Faughart Hill in County Louth with the Curragh of Kildare, the two primary locations of worship to Brigid in Ireland.
+At the Brigid of Faughart Festival 2012 Karen Ward and Dolores Whelan attended a lecture given by Anthony Murphy (co-author with Richard Moore of ‘Island of the Setting Sun: In Search of Ireland’s Ancient Astronomers’.
+He spoke about the ancient alignment between the Holy Well on Faughart Hill in County Louth with the Curragh of Kildare, the two primary locations of Brigid worship in Ireland.

-As Dolores and Karen listened they realised that Brigid’s pilgrim path, which linked these two most prominent places of devotion to Brigid in Ireland, was unfolding before their eyes… This was both exciting and challenging!
-This initiative was inspired by a strong desire in these two Irish women to revive the ancient art of pilgrimage, a spiritual practice central to the indigenous spiritual traditions of this land.
+As Dolores and Karen listened, they realised that Brigid’s pilgrim path, which linked these two most prominent places of devotion to Brigid in Ireland, was unfolding before their eyes… This offered an exciting and challenging initiative which inspired by a strong desire in these two Irish women to revive the ancient art of Pilgrimage, a spiritual practice central to the indigenous spiritual traditions of this land.

-Having many experiences of the sacredness of the land in Ireland and other countries, they believed that remembering, reactivating and walking this pilgrimage way had the potential to reconnect people with the sacredness of the land of Ireland.
+Having many experiences of being pilgrims both in Ireland and other countries, they believed that remembering, reactivating and walking this Pilgrimage way had the potential to reconnect people with the sacredness of the land of Ireland.

-“Isn’t that the Camino – the Spanish pilgrim pathway?”
-Instinctively she knows that it is not, but looks like path that runs outside Maguire’s coffee and gift shop at Tara.
+‘Isn’t that the Camino – the Spanish pilgrim pathway?’
+Instinctively she knows that it is not that but it looks like path that runs outside Maguire’s gift shop at the Hill of Tara.
 Then Dolores and I begin to explain that we are here to research Brigid’s Way, a reconnection with the ancient pilgrim route that continues from the Hill of Slane right outside where we were standing at Tara along the path by Maguire’s.
-This was such a synchronicity for us that we were indeed following our hearts.
-Sally Cox, who owns Lisnawilly estate on the outskirts of Dundalk, astonished us when she shared how, Harold O Sullivan a local historian, confirmed that a small part of the ancient Brigid pilgrim pathway from Faughart to Kildare passed through her land.
+This was such a huge sign for us that we were indeed following our hearts.
+Sally Cox, who owns Lisnawilly estate on the outskirts of Dundalk astonished us when she shared how the late Harold O’Sullivan, a local historian, had confirmed that a small part of the ancient Brigid pilgrim pathway from Faughart to Kildare passed through her land.

-On the final leg of our journey, we entered the Curragh and a fox; Brigid’s totem animal ran by us in welcome.
-We enjoyed sharing our stories with the Brigidine Sisters; Mary, Phil and Rita who tend Brigid’s Flame in their Kildare home with such reverence and grace.
+On the final leg of our journey, we entered the Curragh and a fox, Brigid’s totem animal ran by us in welcome.
+We enjoyed sharing our stories with the Solas Bhríde Sisters; Mary, Phil and Rita who tend Brigid’s Flame in their Kildare centre with such reverence and grace.
 Several times we experienced Brigid’s marvellous sense of humour.
-Anthony Murphy shared how apt it was that he was a part of a Pilgrim walk since his grandmother Brigid had a shoe shop in Dundalk for many years.
-Dolores’s father owned a shoe factory which is still run by family members and one of Karen’s Grand Aunts also had a shoe shop in Dundalk on a different street and her name was Brigid too.
-It seems like Brigid recognised the walking gene in the three of us!
+Anthony Murphy shared how apt it was that he was a part of a pilgrim walk since his grandmother Brigid had a shoe shop in Dundalk for many years.
+Dolores’s father owned a shoe factory which is still run by family members, and one of Karen’s Grand Aunts also had a shoe shop in Dundalk on a different street and her name was Brigid too.
+It seems like Brigid recognised the walking gene in the three of us!”